| 24th April

 Task Force A, which will need continued attention, as

-do without regulation in place, and of course a basis
+without regulation in place, and of course a basis for

-is that in the future also VFR airspace users might
+that in the future also VFR airspace users might be

-control services which are provided also to VFR airspace
+services which are provided also to VFR airspace users.

-users.
-Eurocontrol stated that it is up to the states
+Eurocontrol stated that it is up to the states to make

-to make exemptions from the charging but it is a request
+exemptions from the charging but it is a request of

-of the European Commission that cross subsidies must
+the European Commission that cross subsidies must be

 S, Charging